Gates Logo

 Gates Emblem

-The authors of the Gates logo used one of the types of handwritten font for the inscription.
-It is noteworthy that the first letter “g” is located in lowercase and looks atypical due to the loop replacing the round part.
+The authors of the Gates logo used one of the handwritten font types for the inscription.
+It is noteworthy that the first letter “g” is lowercase and appears atypical because the loop replaces the round part.
 The “s” has no intra-letter gaps.
-All glyphs are interconnected and have a slight slope to the right.
+All glyphs are interconnected and have a slight rightward slope.

-The classic black and white color scheme create visual balance.
+The classic black-and-white color scheme creates visual balance.
 This is important because the logo is already overloaded with details: the designers chose a complex font with an increased “g.”
-They complimented it with an oval frame ring.
+They complemented it with an oval frame ring.